sevenseasofbri/Orbital-README/README.md

 **2. _Implementation of Google Maps API Key and its Functions_** We implemented Google Places Autocomplete API for the user to be able to enter places they want to visit.
 The results from this are stored in an array of places, from which information of latitudes/longitudes are used for geocoding with NPM package - [geolib](https://www.npmjs.com/package/geolib).
+Furthermore, we implemented [Google Maps Places API](https://developers.google.com/places/web-service/details) to obtain place details and thereby optimise the itinerary based on opening and closing hours.
+A more detailed look into this is in the section "Features completed in time for Milestone#3."
  - **Additional feature:** Delete location is the user has a change of mind after adding the location to the itinerary in th eplanning stages.
  - **Need for these features:** Provides an interactive platform for users to enter names of places with suggestions.
 Moreover, all the APIs are important on the backend side of things as information procured from them aids in itinerary generation.
  - **Links to User Story 1**

 ![Delete Feature](https://github.com/sevenseasofbri/Orbital-README/blob/master/Images/Screenshot%20(168).png)
+**[IMAGE HERE]**

 **3. _Implementing Google Calendar_**
 This allows the user to import the generated itinerary to the Google Calendar which is accessible both as an app and as a website.
 We use the [Google Calendar API](https://developers.google.com/calendar) which implements safe login to the users account using [OAuth2](https://developers.google.com/identity/protocols/oauth2) and allows the Itinerary Generator to create an event in your Google calendar.